-where the last inner product is zero since $g \not\in \mathcal{F}$. \end{proof} In the example of the exact circle, it is clear that the above definition is satisfied.
-First, the inner product on the smooth functions of the exact circle is given by~\eqref{eq:topology:innerp}, this means that we can interpret the measure above as the canonical Riemannian measure.
+In the example of the flat circle, it is clear that the above definition is satisfied.
+First, the inner product on the smooth functions of the flat circle is given by~\eqref{eq:topology:innerp}, this means that we can interpret the measure above as the canonical Riemannian measure.
 The equation~\eqref{eq:associative_constr_measure_P} follows from~\eqref{eq:def_P:innerp}.

 Let us develop some more intuition for these notions before continuing.
-Let us first assume that the basis functions are given by simple functions\footnote{See appendix~\ref{sec:app:measure}.}
+Let us first assume that the basis functions are given by simple functions\footnote{See Appendix~\ref{sec:app:measure}.}

 where $R$ is the amount of disjoint regions $A_i\subset |\mathcal{F}|^{(P)}$, $p^i_a$ denotes the value of the function $f_a$ in region $A_i$, and $\mathbf{1}_{A_i}$ is the region's indicator function.
 Given a measure on $|\mathcal{F}|^{(P)}$ we then find